Osama-Brimo/GOL/README.md

 [Try it here (desktop only)](https://osama-brimo.github.io/GOL/)

 ## ✨ Features
-- Wrap-around cooridnates for board
+- Wrap-around coordinates for board
 - Custom board sizes
 - Pause/Resume
 - An overlay canvas layer that shows info to user